 Growing solitary or in clusters on bark of coniferous wood or on coniferous litter (e. g.
 Thuja, Picea, Pinus, Juniperus); also found on deciduous wood (Elborne and Læssøe 1982), Aronsen A 39/09 on moss covered base of old Salix caprea.
-Known distribution: Canada, Denmark, France, Norway, Poland, Finland (T. von Bonsdorff, pers. comm.), Switzerland, United States.
+Known distribution: Canada, Belgium, Denmark, Germany, France, the Netherlands, Norway, Poland, the Czech Republic (Holec & Kolarík 2017), Finland (T. von Bonsdorff, pers. comm.), Switzerland, United States.
 Mycena clavata seems

 to be rare in Europe, and there are only a few collections

 Pileus 2–12.5 mm across, at first hemispherical, expanding to parabolical or campanulate when young, then convex, flattening with age, and often somewhat depressed at the centre, translucently striate, pale ochraceous brown, pale grey brown (milky coffee), yellow brown or greyish olivaceous brown, fairly dark when moist and young, pallescent with age, dark sepia brown at the centre, paler at margin, surface minutely pruinose-pubescent, later glabrescent.
 Flesh very thin, pale beige; smell absent, taste mild.
 Lamellae 8–20 reaching the stipe, strongly arcuate, long decurrent, slightly paler than cap, pale brown, greyish sepia to beige brown with concave edge, paler than the sides.
 Stipe 8–80 × 0.2–1 mm, hollow, firm, equal, straight to curved, terete, pruinose all over, glabrescent, paler than the pileus, beige brown, pale yellowish brown, watery yellowish, watery brownish or greyish, the base covered with coarse, whitish fibrils.